Networks are becoming more and more digital.

 You need to think analogically to deeply understand the digital.

-I have been analog in many fields of activity, from academia to media art, from media activism to government.
+I have been analog in many fields of activity, from academia to media art, from community empowerment to government.
 The passion for research, analytical curiosity and fun in reshuffling categories has been the common denominator that made possible to meaningfully undertake such heterogeneous enterprises.

 If you are looking for a systematic account, you can read my complete CV.